Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Method

 \subsection{Classifier-Free Guidance (CFG) in CDPIR}

 We adopt standard classifier-free guidance (CFG) \cite{ho2022classifierfreediffusionguidance} to enable controllable conditional generation without an external classifier.
 Let $\theta$ denote the learnable parameters of the diffusion network.
-Instead of computing gradients from a pretrained classifier~\cite{dhariwal2021diffusion}, CFG jointly trains a conditional velocity predictor $\mathbf{v}_{\theta}(\mathbf{x},t;c)$ with conditioning signal $c$, where in this work the signal is represented as a token derived from the class label, and an unconditional predictor $\mathbf{v}_{\theta}(\mathbf{x},t;\varnothing)$ is obtained by randomly replacing $c$ with a null token $\varnothing$ during training, referred to as \emph{null conditioning}.
+At the training stage, instead of computing gradients from a pretrained classifier~\cite{dhariwal2021diffusion}, CFG jointly trains a conditional velocity predictor $\mathbf{v}_{\theta}(\mathbf{x},t;c)$ with conditioning signal $c$, where in this work the signal is represented as a token derived from the class label, and an unconditional predictor $\mathbf{v}_{\theta}(\mathbf{x},t;\varnothing)$ is obtained by randomly replacing $c$ with a null token $\varnothing$, referred to as \emph{null conditioning}.
+This random-drop-label in training stage is the mechanism of cross-distribution prior.

 At sampling time, we use the standard CFG difference form